Would you like to learn a truly unique version of Rummy? The Yaniv card game will surprise you with its distinctive rules and multiple twists.

 Type of Game: Draw and discard card game

-Main Objective: Get rid of your cards and score fewer points than your opponents.
+Main Objective: Get rid of your cards and score fewer penalty points than your opponents.

-Our Take: If you feel like all the rummy games are the same, the original game of Yaniv will be a pleasant surprise.
+Our Take: If you feel like all the rummy games are the same, this original game will be a pleasant surprise.